 Hitwise produced a very interesting analysis comparing the top 10 key phrases containing the word “laptop”, excluding branded terms.
-And they conclude that the use of the singular or plural versions might indicate different buying behaviours.
+They conclude that the use of the singular or plural versions might indicate different buying behaviours.

 Phrases like “cheap” and “free” appear prominently on both versions, but Hitwise identified that for the top phrases:

-- the plural version contained stronger buying singles, like “laptops UK” or “pink laptops”
+- The plural version contained stronger buying signals, like “laptops UK” or “pink laptops”

-But if we look at the Google Trends data comparing laptop vs laptops, we see that more than twice as many people in the UK are searching for variations of the singular as compared to the plural versions:
+However, if we look at the Google Trends data comparing laptop vs laptops search volumes, we see that many, many more users in the UK are searching for variations of the singular, compared to the plural versions:

 So what is going on?
-This, of course, is the Long Tail, users searching on literally thousands of variations of your keywords, for example “light weight laptop” or “finger print recognition laptop.”
+This is referring to long tail keyword searches, where users are searching for literally thousands of variations of your keywords, for example: “lightweight laptop” or “fingerprint recognition laptop.”

-- but do not overlook the broader keyphrases that encompass the high quality detailed searches your propsects may be using.
+- Don’t overlook the broader keyphrases that encompass the high-quality detailed searches your prospects may be using